BishopFox/badPods/manifests/hostpid/README.md

 3210#"!
 UtadBnnmAWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLEAWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEYI'm going to keep my secrets in this file!
 ```
 More secrets!

+**To access the FDs for PIDs owned by a non-root user, you need to do some extra work**

+The note about permissions in the previous section applies here as well.
+To access the file descriptors associated with processes within containers that are not running as UID 0, you'll need to spin up additional pods - one pod per UID you see on the host.

 ## Also, you can also kill any process, but don't do that in production :)